DimitrieStoica/anotherstoic.github.io/README.md

  * Cold HDD - large volumes of data, lowest storage cost, cannot be a boot volume
  * Magnetic - infrequent data access

-RAID - is a data storage virtualization technology that combines multiple physical disk drive components into one or more logical units for the purposes of data redundancy, performance improvement, or both.
+> RAID - is a data storage virtualization technology that combines multiple physical disk drive components into one or more logical units for the purposes of data redundancy, performance improvement, or both.
 RAID is a function of the guest OS.

-IOPS:Size(GiB) ration 1:50
+> IOPS (Input/output operations per second): Size(GiB) ration 1:50

 Snapshots:
 - point-in-time snapshots